Tonight

 Prominent after sunset around the northern summer solstice

 Like all the stars, the stars of the Summer Triangle rise four minutes earlier with each passing day.
 That also means, the stars rise two hours earlier with each passing month.
 Why is this happening?
-It’s happening because Earth is orbiting the sun, and our night sky is pointing outward toward an ever-changing panorama of stars.
+It’s because Earth is orbiting the sun, and our night sky is pointing outward toward an ever-changing panorama of stars.

 Around May 1, the Summer Triangle will climb over the eastern horizon around local midnight (1 a.m. daylight saving time).